- Modern Europe

 - B.A, Magna Cum Laude and Final Honors, Mary Washington College, 1985

 - Teaching Certificate in Graham Technique and Apprentice for Graham Dance Company, Martha Graham School of Contemporary Dance, New York, 1983-1985

 Dr. Aaslestad specializes in modern Germany, in particular the long nineteenth century.
 Her most recent book, Revisiting Napoleon’s Continental System: Local, Regional, and European Experiences, presents essays by international scholars and analyzes the short and long-term consequences of the Continental System.
-Her first book, Place and Politics: Local Identity, Civic Culture, and German Nationalism in North Germany during the Revolutionary Era, explores the political culture of the Hanseatic city of Hamburg and examines the consequences of Napoleonic and international warfare on regional and civic identity in northern Germany.
+Her earlier book, Place and Politics: Local Identity, Civic Culture, and German Nationalism in North Germany during the Revolutionary Era, explores the political culture of the Hanseatic city of Hamburg and examines the consequences of Napoleonic and international warfare on regional and civic identity in northern Germany.

 - HIST 102/HONS 102: Western Civilization, II

 - HIST 207/HONS 207: Nineteenth Century Europe

 - HIST 317/517: German Central Europe: Empires, States and Nations, 1648-1900

 - HIST 318/518: German Central Europe in the Twentieth Century

 - HIST 421: Hitler and the Third Reich